starfederation/datastar/site/static/md/how_tos/how_to_load_more_list_items.md

 ## Intro

 Loading more list items into the DOM from the backend is a common alternative to pagination.
-What's makes it different is that we need to append the new items to the existing list, rather than replace them.
+What makes it different is that we need to append the new items to the existing list, rather than replace them.

 ## Goal